10 local marketing ideas for connecting with customers in your city

 - A mechanic teaching a class in their shop on the basics of car care and identifying problems to make their customers more informed.

-Each of the events builds trust between your company and your audience, while promoting your brand.
+Each event builds trust between your company and your local audience, while promoting your brand.
 This increases the chances the participants will call your brand when they need your services.

 4. Attend networking events